-6.1.2.1 Enhancements to EscSensorData object for SAS-ESC Interface
+7.2.1.2.1 Enhancements to EscSensorData object for SAS-ESC Interface

-In this specification, the EscSensorData object specified in the SAS-SAS Protocol [5] shall be reused with enhancements.
+In this specification, the EscSensorData object specified in the SAS-SAS Protocol [n.5] shall be reused with enhancements.
 Enhanced definition of the EscSensorData object is described in the following table.

-Table 5: Enhanced definition of EscSensorData object
+Table 6: Enhanced definition of EscSensorData object